saplingjs/sapling-website/docs/production.md

 It's common that you would want a different configuration for a production environment than your development environment.
 You can create a duplicate of your `config.json`, and call it `config.production.json`.
 When in production mode, this file will be used in place of `config.json`.

-If you'd like additional configurations for other environments (i.e. staging), set production mode in your `config.json` to `"on"`, and create a separate configuration file with a suffix that matches the `NODE_ENV`.
+If you'd like additional configurations for other environments (i.e. staging), create a separate configuration file with a suffix that matches the `NODE_ENV`.
 For instance, if your `NODE_ENV` is set to `"staging"`, Sapling will load `config.staging.json`, if it exists.

 ?> The two config files are **not** merged, so make sure your production config file contains all the settings you would expect to have in the `config.json` for your project.